 …provide a work environment that respects the uniqueness and talents of each employee.
 In addition to competitive compensation and benefits, the HalfMoon Education owners understand the importance of employees maintaining a balance between work, personal needs, and family responsibilities.

 When deciding on what to name our company, we wanted to avoid the temptation of trying to sell our seminars with a fancy company name.
-Even though we sponsor seminars throughout the United States, but rarely in our own backyard, we wanted to keep the name local.
+Even though we sponsor lessons throughout the United States, but rarely in our own backyard, we wanted to keep the name local.

 HalfMoon was chosen in honor of the spectacular, yet brief, white pine lumbering industry that dominated the Chippewa Valley in Northwest Wisconsin from the 1830s to 1880s.
 The pine forests of this area were renowned for their size and density.